 The EPCO, Inc. 2006 TPP Long-Term Incentive Plan ("2006 LTIP") provides for awards of TEPPCO's Units and other rights to our non-employee directors and to certain employees of EPCO and its affiliates providing services to us.
 Awards granted under the 2006 LTIP may be in the form of restricted units, phantom units, unit options, unit appreciation rights ("UARs") and distribution equivalent rights.
+The term "restricted unit" represents a time-vested unit under SFAS No. 123(R), Share-Based Payment.
+Such awards are non-vested until the required service period expires.
 Subject to adjustment as provided in the 2006 LTIP, awards with respect to up to an aggregate of 5,000,000 of TEPPCO's Units may be granted under the 2006 LTIP.
 We reimburse EPCO for the costs allocable to 2006 LTIP awards made to employees who work in our business.
 The 2006 LTIP is effective until December 8, 2016 or, if earlier, the time which all available TEPPCO Units under the 2006 LTIP have been delivered to participants or the time of termination of the 2006 LTIP by EPCO or the Audit, Conflicts and Governance Committee of our Board of Directors ("ACG Committee").
-After giving effect to outstanding unit options and restricted units at March 31, 2008, and the forfeiture of restricted units through March 31, 2008, a total of 4,782,600 additional TEPPCO Units could be issued under the 2006 LTIP in the future.
+In May 2008, we granted 200,000 unit options and 95,000 restricted units to certain employees providing services directly to us and 29,429 UARs to a non-executive member of our board of directors in connection with his election to the board.
+After giving effect to outstanding unit options and restricted units at June 30, 2008, and the forfeiture of restricted units through June 30, 2008, a total of 4,842,100 additional TEPPCO Units could be issued under the 2006 LTIP in the future.